r-lib/vctrs/tests/testthat/_snaps/match.md

       <error/rlang_error>
       Error in `vec_locate_matches()`:
       !
 Match procedure results in an allocation larger than 2^31-1 elements.
-Attempted allocation size was 50000005000000. i In file 'match.c' at line 2414. i This is an internal error in the vctrs package, please report it to the package authors.
+Attempted allocation size was 50000005000000. i In file 'match.c' at line <scrubbed>. i This is an internal error in the vctrs package, please report it to the package authors.